ciquezada/photfun/README.md

 ## Dependencies

-If installed natively (without Docker), PHOTfun depends on:
+If installed PHOTfun depends on:
 - `astropy==7.0.1`
 - `faicons==0.2.2`
 - `imageio==2.37.0`